NearApps/NearApps/README.md

               Hello, World! 👾
               I am ${this.name} - a passionate ${this.title} 🚀
               Located in ${this.location} 🌎
-              Check out my portfolio here: ${this.portfolio} or let's connect on Email or LinkedIn!
+              Check out my portfolio here: ${this.portfolio} or let's connect on LinkedIn!
             `);
           }
         }